CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/README.md

 #### Damen
 Making good progress.
 Biggest priority is getting team memebers on the same page.

+#### Jacob
+Making good progress learning about Firebase and implementing code to interact with Firebase.
+Next steps are to bring the team on the same page and continue learning and implementing more Firebase features.

 ### Ky
 will be working on making the UI more attractive and more functions added.